ubpb/metacrunch-elasticsearch/Readme.md

 * `:search_options`: A hash with search options (including your query) as described [here](https://github.com/elastic/elasticsearch-ruby/blob/master/elasticsearch-api/lib/elasticsearch/api/actions/search.rb).
 We have set some meaningful defaults though: `size: 100`, `scroll: 1m`, `sort: ["_doc"]`.
 Depending on your use-case it may be needed to modify `:size` and `:scroll` for optimal performance.
 * `:total_hits_callback`: You can set a `Proc` that gets called with the total number of hits your query will match.
 Use can use this callback to setup a progress bar for example.
 Defaults to `nil`.

-### Destination
+### `Metacrunch::Elasticsearch::Destination`

-The `Metacrunch::Elasticsearch::Destination` class can be used to write data from a metacrunch job to Elasticsearch.
+This class provides a metacrunch `destination` implementation that can be used to write data from a metacrunch job to Elasticsearch.

-To use it, the data that gets passed to the destination, must be in a proper format.
-Therefore you need to setup a transformation.
+The data that gets passed to the destination, must be in a proper format.
+You can use a transformation to transform your data before it reaches the destination.

 As `Metacrunch::Elasticsearch::Destination` utilizes the Elasticsearch bulk API, the expected format must match one of the available options for the `body`parameter described [here](https://github.com/elastic/elasticsearch-ruby/blob/master/elasticsearch-api/lib/elasticsearch/api/actions/bulk.rb).
 Please note that you can use the bulk API not only to index records.
 You can update or delete records as well.